aleksandarhorvat/esport-web-app/README.md

 ## Development Environment

-I developed this application using **Eclipse EE IDE** because it is open source and well-suited for Java development.
-However, you can use any IDE compatible with Spring Boot applications, such as IntelliJ IDEA or Visual Studio Code.
+I developed this application using **Eclipse Java EE IDE** because it is open source and well-suited for Java development.
+However, you can use any IDE compatible with Spring Boot applications, such as IntelliJ IDEA.

 ## How to Build and Run